Using the dummy independently

 If your child depends on the dummy to settle and sleep, another option is to phase out the dummy.
 You can do this gradually by:

-- using the dummy less and less when re-settling your baby during the night
+- using the dummy less when re-settling your baby during the night

 - using the dummy less for comforting during the day.